ligolang/ligo-koans/README.md

 make: *** [k01] Error 1
 ```

-And solving eahc exercise step by step you should finally for k01 have
+Then solving each exercise step by step and finally for k01 you should
-the following result:
+have the following execution trace.

 ```
 jsligo-koans ➤ make k01